Check out the Vision Workshop Toolbox for Inspired Collaboration on Climate Neutrality

 The ambition of the European Union (EU) to be climate neutral by 2050 is an important element of the EU’s climate policy and contribution to achieving the Paris Agreement.
 Yet across Europe there are varying levels of awareness and understanding of climate neutrality.
 To help fill this gap, the BEACON project has created the Vision Workshop Toolbox for Inspired Collaboration on Climate Neutrality.
 The vision workshop concept is an interactive workshop format to make the topic of climate neutrality more tangible for pupils and other citizens across Europe.
 The toolbox contains an explanation of the Vision Workshop concept and lays out all the tools and methods required to implement it.
+The Vision Workshop Toolbox is available in English, Bulgarian, Romanian, Polish, Greek and German.
+You are encouraged to download it, try it out yourself and share it in your networks!

 Why a Vision Workshop?